lemuelkumarga/wildlife-trade/README.md

 post_clean <- nrow(dataset %>% group_by(Term, Unit) %>% summarise())

-cat(sprintf("%i term-unit pairs removed (%.0f%% of total)",pre_clean - post_clean,(pre_clean - post_clean)/pre_clean * 100))
+cat(sprintf("%i term-unit pairs remaining (%.0f%% of total removed)",post_clean,(pre_clean - post_clean)/pre_clean * 100))
 ```

-    ## 10 term-unit pairs removed (14% of total)
+    ## 61 term-unit pairs remaining (73% of total removed)

 #### Ambiguous Terms

 The final piece of the jigsaw is to convert ambiguous terms.
 These
 terms, by nature of their names, are somewhat vague, and there exists no
 clear association between them and the number of animals.
 For example,
 how many ivory pieces make up an elephant?
-Depending on the size of the
+Depending on the sizes of the
-pieces, these numbers would differ record by record.
+pieces, the numbers would differ record by record.

 To simplify the conversion process, we will revisit our previous
 assumption when standardizing units of a term.
 Assuming that
-<span class="hl">across each species, the median quantity traded
+<span class="hl">across each species, the median quantity traded in live
-corresponds to the same number of live animals regardless of the
-terms</span>, we can subsequently convert ambiguous terms using the
+animal units is the same across any term</span>, ambiguous terms can be
-following equation:
+converted using the following equation:

 \[ q_{animal} = \frac{q_{at}}{m_{at}} \times m_{animal} \]